relust/View-Assist-Relu/View_Assist_custom_sentences/community_contributions/VACC-PLAY-MUSIC-WITH-SPOTCAST/README.md

     Moves the current playback to a specified area/media player.

 - **Zone-Based Control:**
   When an area is specified (using the `{area}` variable), the automation directs playback to the media player named in the format `media_player.<area>_speaker`.
-If no area is provided, it defaults to the last active media player on the associated satellite.
+If no area is provided, it defaults to the last active media player or default one on the associated satellite.

 - **LLM Integration:**
   The script blueprint exposes the functionality to language model integrations (LLMs) or Home Assistant's built-in conversation agent. **Important:** Do not modify or remove the default English trigger phrases in the automation blueprint.
 Additional phrases can be added following the same structure.